ventus-ag/documentation/content/products/networking/routers.md

 - select one of the available Subnets and click on the ADD icon:

 ![](../../../assets/images/routers/6.png?width=35pc&classes=border,shadow)

-{{% notice note %}}
-If you add more interfaces to the same Router, the VMs created on these subnets will be able to access each other.
-{{% /notice %}}

 After these steps, the newly added Interface will appear in the *Router details page* in the ACTIVE status with available action icon for its removing.
 Now, all Virtual Machines created in this Subnet will have access to the internet, as this Router was created with *Enabled external gateway*: